Variational Inference as an alternative to MCMC for parameter estimation and model selection

 Although, MCMC has evolved into one of the most important tools for Bayesian inference~\citep{robert2011short}, there are problems for which we cannot easily use this approach, especially in the case of large datasets or models with high dimensionality.
-Variational Inference~\citep{jordan1999introduction} provides a good alternative approach for approximate Bayesian inference and has been the subject of considerable research recently~\citep{blei2017variational}.
-It provides an approximate posterior for Bayesian inference faster than simple MCMC by solving an optimization problem. \citet{pmlr-v33-ranganath14} and \citet{kucukelbir2016automatic} compare the convergence rates for Variational Inference against other sampling algorithms.
-They both show that Variational Inference convergences much faster in less number of iterations even when the Metropolis-Hastings algorithm doesn't converge.
-Furthermore, it is sometimes difficult to assess the convergence of MCMC~\citep{2017arXiv171006068H}.
+Variational inference~\citep{jordan1999introduction} provides a good alternative approach for approximate Bayesian inference and has been the subject of considerable research recently~\citep{blei2017variational}.
+It provides an approximate posterior for Bayesian inference faster than simple MCMC by solving an optimization problem. \citet{pmlr-v33-ranganath14} and \citet{kucukelbir2016automatic} compare the convergence rates for variational inference against other sampling algorithms.
+They both show that variational inference convergences much faster in lesser number of iterations, even when the Metropolis-Hastings algorithm doesn't converge for the same problem.

-In this work, we introduce Variational inference and as proof of principle, demonstrate its usage as an alternative to MCMC in astronomy for some of the most widely used applications, such as parameter estimation and model comparison.
-We then apply Variational Inference to some problems from literature, where MCMC techniques have been applied before.
-Previously, this technique has been used in Astrophysics for estimating the uncertainties in parameters through Bayesian neural networks for the problem of Singular Isothermal Ellipsoid plus external shear and total flux magnification~\citep{PerreaultLevasseur:2017ltk}.
-Apart from MCMC, particle swarm optimization~\citep{Prasad,Mohanty} and Convolutional Neural networks~\citep{Hezaveh:2017sht} have been recently used for parameter estimation in astrophysics.
+The use of variational inference with deep learning is becoming more widespread in Astrophysics, especially in the areas of image generation and classification.
+Generating reliable synthetic data that can be used as calibration data for future surveys is an important task, which otherwise is a expensive task. ~\citet{ravanbakhsh2016enabling, Spindler_2020,Bastien_2021} have used conditional variational auto encoder (cVAE) for the task of image generation. ~\citet{ravanbakhsh2016enabling} used cVAE with convolutional layers and adversarial loss to generate galaxy images using galaxy zoo dataset,~\citet{Bastien_2021} used cVAE with fully connected layers for the task of generating synthetic images from radio galaxies. ~\citet{Walmsley_2019} used Bayesian neural networks (BNN) for calculating posterior over image labels, which can provide uncertainties for each label for a given image.
+This can be converted to traditional deterministic classification by collapsing posterior to corresponding point estimates.